High Availability in PWS

 Scaling horizontally means increasing the number of VM instances dedicated to running a functional component of the system.

-You can horizontally scale most Cloud Foundry components to multiple instances to achieve the redundancy required for high availability.
+You can horizontally scale most PWS components to multiple instances to achieve the redundancy required for high availability.

 You should also distribute the instances of multiply-scaled components across different AZs to minimize downtime during ongoing operation, product updates, and platform upgrades.
 If you use more than three AZs, ensure that you use an odd number of AZs.